 In this case t would be calculated when tt is called the first time.

 In this example it does not help a lot, because the calculation of t is so cheap.
 But imagine we wanted to create a huge collection and then start doing something with the elements until we reach a certain goal.
-Eagerly initializing the collection would blow up our program, but we may be able to iterate through it or work with the first n elements where n is significantly smaller than the size of the collection would be.
+Eagerly initializing the collection would blow up our program, but we may be able to iterate through it or work with the first elements where is significantly smaller than the size of the collection would be.
 Just think of it as an iterate-only-collection or as a collection that is too big to keep it in memory completely.

 Just do this in Clojure: